Banana and Blackberry Muffins (Gluten & Egg-Free)

 Notes

-• Since the muffins are made with oat flour, they will be extremely moist right out of the oven.
+These muffins are extremely moist right out of the oven.
 For the best texture, let them cool until they are just slightly warm before enjoying.

 Nutrition